 I’ll leave you with this: when I first mentioned The Shoe Care Co. on Instagram, a new friend replied to the story with “Amando is the man!”
 This particular gentleman works in the Chase Building and on a handful of nights when he’s left the building late, he’s seen Amando still there, and watching YouTube videos on advanced shine techniques.
 I imagine the blow torch technique came from of these videos!

 Clearly, he has the passion and the talent.

 Visit The Shoe Care Co. at their website here, or at one of the company’s locations:

-Amando works in the lobby of the Chase building in downtown Denver (1125 17th St) or work with his talented team members in the lobby at Independence Plaza (1050 17th St).
+Amando no longer operates in the Chase building, but you can find him and his team at Independence Plaza (1050 17th St).
 While I recommend the experience, if all you want are your shoes shined, consider utilizing one of the company’s convenient drop-off locations listed on their website.

 By the way, the company does more than just shines.
 They can also handle all of your repair needs and even support an event or two.